emma2d/PANDS-PROJECT/README.md

 run: pip install seaborn[stats]
 NOTE: You may need to exit VS Code and re-enter to get seaborn to work.

+Install ipkernal for jupiter notebook to run code

 ### Executing program
+* Refer to iris_data.ipynb for all code comments
+* Create a folder called images

 * How to run the program
 * Step-by-step bullets